Non-Abelian Geometric Phases in Triangular Structures And Universal SU(2) Control in Shape Space: Holonomic gates

+for the off-diagonal part.
 The Wilson loop can then be evaluated by treating the diagonal part exactly and expanding systematically in the transverse components using a time--ordered Dyson expansion.
 In this way we obtain from (\ref{U2}) in the continuum limit